Accelerating the transition to e-mobility | Inside Audi

 The exact timing of when the last combustion engine will roll of the floor will ultimately be decided by customers and legislation.
 Demand is expected to continue in China beyond 2033, which is why there could be a supply of vehicles in that country that feature locally manufactured combustion engines.

-But, the focus is definitely on the range of all-electrics.
-With the new Audi e-tron GT, Audi RS e-tron GT, Audi Q4 e-tron and Audi Q4 Sportback e-tron models, the brand is already launching more electric cars internationally than models with combustion engines this year.
-By 2025, the brand aims to have more than 20 e-models in its global lineup.
+Despite this, the focus is now definitely on the fully electric product range.
+With the new Audi e-tron GT, Audi RS e-tron GT, Audi Q4 e-tron and Audi Q4 Sportback e-tron models, Audi is already launching more electric cars internationally this year than motorized models combustion.
+By 2025, the company wants to have more than 20 models with electric motors in its global range.

 Photo of an Audi e-tron GT in a showroom.